-We will look at the decision again.
-We contact you to ask for more information.
+We will look at the decision again and contact you to ask for more information.

-HM Courts and & Tribunals Service make decisions on all Social Security Benefit appeals including Housing Benefit.
-The Tribunal usually consists of one legally qualified Judge.
+HM Courts & Tribunals Service make decisions on all social security benefit appeals, including Housing Benefit.
+The tribunal usually consists of one legally-qualified judge.
 You will be sent a form asking if you want to attend.
-More information on these Tribunals can be found on the Justice website.

-What to do if you think your Council Tax Support Decision is Wrong
+What to do if you think the decision about your Council Tax Reduction is wrong